ronna-s/go-ood/README.md

 Go to: http://127.0.0.1:8080/pkg/github.com/ronnas/go-ood/pkg/maze

 The package defines 5 types:
-1. Cell (an alias type to int)
+1. Cell - an alias type to int
-2. Coords (a new type defined as a pair of integers - array of 2 ints)
+2. Coords - a new type defined as a pair of integers (anarray of 2 ints)
-3. Direction (an alias type to int)
+3. Direction - an alias type to int
-4. Maze (a generated 2D maze) is a struct
+4. Maze - a generated 2D maze that is a struct
-5. Wall
+5. Wall - a struct that holds 2 neighboring cells

 We see that:
 1. There are no constructors in Go (since there are no classes), but we can create functions that serve as constructors.